BeefyAndTheDucks/MoreBlockVariations/README.md

 Get it on [Modrinth](https://modrinth.com/mod/more-block-variations)

+## Todo:
+- [ ] Add stair/slab variatns to blocks that don't have stair/slab variants.
+- [ ] Add blocks with more than one texture support (like Oak Logs with the top and side texture)

 # Building:

 Clone or download the Source Code using either the Code dropdown - Download ZIP, Using GitHub Desktop (or other Git GUI), or using the command line: